playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <div></div>
 ```

 This is possible because React, Angular, and Vue control what is rendered to the screen.
-Utilizing this, they're able to remove or add HTML rendered to the DOM with nothing more than a simple Boolean instruction.
+Utilizing this, they can remove or add HTML rendered to the DOM with nothing more than a simple Boolean instruction.

-Knowing this, let's add in conditional rendering into our application.
+Knowing this, let's add conditional rendering to our application.

 ## Conditional Rendering our Date

-Right now we have a list of files to present to the user.
-However, if we look back to our mockups, we'll notice that we wanted to list folders alongside files.
+Right now, we have a list of files to present to the user.
+However, if we look back at our mockups, we'll notice that we wanted to list folders alongside files.

 Luckily for us, our `File` component already manages a lot that we would want a `Folder` component to as well.
-For example, when the user clicks on a folder, we want to select the folder like we would any other file in a list.
+For example, when the user clicks on a folder, we want to select the folder like any other file in a list.

-However, something that's currently preventing us from using `File` for our folders as well is that folders do not have a creation date associated with it.
+However, something currently preventing us from using `File` for our folders is that folders do not have a creation date.
 Otherwise, it becomes unclear to the user if the listed date refers to the first file created or the date the folder itself was created.

-One way we could solve for this problem and still reuse the `File` component to list out folders is to conditionally render the date if we know we're showing a folder instead of a file.
+One way we could solve this problem and still reuse the `File` component to list out folders is to conditionally render the date if we know we're showing a folder instead of a file.

-To do this, let's add an input called `isFolder` and prevent the date from rendering if set to `true`.
+Let's add an input called `isFolder` and prevent the date from rendering if set to `true`.

 Adding this to our component is just as easy as we outlined before: